CaptainVC/Song-Downloader/README.md

-# Youtube Song Downloader ▶️ 📥
+# YT Song Downloader ▶️ 📥

 A simple python flask application to download youtube songs and send them to specified email id.